Things To Do

 :

-Start your day with a visit to the historic St Andrews Cathedral, exploring its impressive ruins and learning about its rich history.
-Take a stroll along the nearby beach for beautiful coastal views.
+Begin your day with a visit to St Andrews Cathedral, exploring its ruins and the adjacent cemetery.

 afternoon